How ethical AI practices and data privacy shape the future of responsible innovation

 As AI technology advances, it brings both benefits and risks, especially regarding privacy, fairness, and accountability.
 Effective data governance encompasses managing access to data, ensuring proper data usage, and protecting individual rights.
 It ensures that organisations maintain transparency about how AI models are developed, trained, and deployed.

 Equally important is data quality, which serves as the foundation on which AI systems are built.
-Data quality exists because of robust master data management (MDM) in a business.
+Data quality relies on robust master data management (MDM) in a business, the two concepts co-exist this way are mutually exclusive.
 Once MDM is in place and your data quality corresponds, you can then look at actively using AI to automate some data quality processes.

 No one wants AI to make critical decisions based on flawed or inconsistent data.
 By incorporating AI into data quality monitoring, organisations can automate the detection of anomalies, errors, and inconsistencies within their data assets.
 Embrace the symbiotic relationship by prioritising strong data management practices that allow AI systems to deliver the best return on investment.